buzzqw/TUS/OBSS/markdown-separati/en/34-mastering.md

 An encounter is a moment of tension and hope, fear and challenge.
 It' \*\*s the opportunity to show and manifest one' \*\*s abilities and to work as a group.

-An encounter is not the occasion to show off one' \*\*s absolute power, either as a Narrator or as a Player.
-The Narrator will know how to \st educate the player who wants to be beyond the group and not part of it.
+An encounter is not the occasion to show off one' \*\*s absolute power, either as a Game Master or as a Player.
+The Game Master will know how to \st educate the player who wants to be beyond the group and not part of it.

 In the following pages, you will find instructions for creating easy, medium, high, extraordinary, deadly, and epic challenges.